TedTolboom/dk.logichome/README.md

   * Key release, after key held.

  Actions:
+ * The root device is able to control the relay (onoff)
+ * The sub-devices control the linked devices (onoff, dim)
  * It is possible to control the 4 LED's, by means of action cards.

+ ## ZHC5002 Features

+ When ZHC5002 is included, a root device and 6 sub-devices (one for each button) are created.
+ The root device has triggers for Central Scene notifications from all the buttons.

+ Triggers:
+ * Central Scene triggers for:
+   * Single key press.
+   * Double key press.
+   * Long key press (key held).
+   * Key release, after key held.

+  Actions:
+  * The root device is able to control the relay (onoff)
+  * The sub-devices control the linked devices (onoff, dim)

 ## Change Log:
 ### v 2.0.0
-* Major app update to SDK2
+* Major app update to SDK2, _requires Homey SW release >=1.5.6_
+* Add support for the ZHC5002
-* Added all options to support FW 2.x (secure includion) of ZHC5010
+* Added all options to support FW 2.x (secure inclusion) of ZHC5010 and ZHC5002
 * Restructured parameters settings to simplify options
 ###Release notes:
 * Re-pairing (removal and inclusion) based on new app strongly recommended for ZHC5010 (scene flowcards will not work)